samapriya/gee-takeout/README.md

 &gt; **Anatomy of the Process: How to transfer step by step**

 Getting first things out of the way is to understand the three sections of this tool.
 To make life and this process simpler I designed the tool to have a flow so you can run these tools one after the other.
 The _EE Setup and Housekeeping_ sections are optional&nbsp;, since I will generally updated the selenium driver for mozilla and it assumes you have authenticated your earthengine CLI&nbsp;.
-The tool might show an error if you have not authenticated using
+The tool might show an error if you have not authenticated using earthengine authenticate

-    earthengine authenticate
+    If you have installed the tool run geetakeout -h

+    If you have migrated into the folder python geetakeout.py -h

 ![][7]